 What are the differences between air conditioners and dehumidifiers?

 The big difference between air conditioners and dehumidifiers is that air conditioners are designed to cool the air, and a byproduct of that cooling is dehumidification.
 Pool dehumidifiers, however, are designed to remove moisture from the air (dehumidify), and the byproduct of that process is the cooling of air.
+And beyond that, a dehumidifier is trying to maintain a specific relative humidity and temperature too, so it does not always want to cool the air...but it always has to remove moisture.

 In most commercial and residential rooms, the priority is simply to cool the air and control the temperature, which is why homes, schools and offices normally have air conditioners installed.
 Indoor swimming pools, however, are not even remotely close to a typical room.
 The primary goal in a natatorium is to remove moisture.
 Therefore, a pool dehumidification unit (PDU) is the clear choice for natatorium HVAC.